The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 \subsection{Deep learning models for short-term return predictions in order book markets}

-In the previous Section, we briefly outlined how deep learning methods can be used for prediction tasks.
-We now discuss how such techniques can be applied to order books to understand price formation mechanisms and predict $h$-step ahead high-frequency returns.
+In the previous section, we set up the learning framework for the return prediction task.
+We now discuss how the neural networks covered in Appendix \ref{app:deep_learning} can be combined to model price formation mechanisms and predict $h$-step ahead high-frequency returns.
 We will consider a specific class of deep learning models based on the deepLOB architecture \citep{deepLOB}.
-Such specification is well suited for the grid-like topology of order books.